.

 in Drink Driving Cases

-Can I get a drive-to-work licence or day time hours licence?
+Can I get a drive-to-work licence or daytime hours licence?

-No. See the Penalties page.
+No. See the Work Licences page.

 Will I lose my licence for a longer period if I take the matter to court?

-In nearly all cases the licence loss period will not get worse if you take it to court.
+In nearly all cases the licence loss period will not get worse if you take it to court..

-What are my chances of winning in court?
+What are my chances of winning in court? what_are_my_chances_of_winning

 Will having prior convictions for drink driving make it harder to win my case?